salrashid123/gcp_tokendistributor/README.md

     --secretsFile=secrets.json
 ```

-* Some notes about using the TPM to seal data:
+>> Some notes about using the TPM to seal data:
-  Decryption of TPM based data by the TokenClient is visible by the GCP Hypervisor (meaning, if its compromized).
-If the threat model you are using this configuration stipulates that hypervisor cannot read VM memory (eg, why you use GCP Confidential Compute Instance), then you cannot use vTPM.
+  Decryption of TPM based data by the TokenClient is visible by the GCP Hypervisor.
+If the threat model why you are using this configuration strictly stipulates that hypervisor cannot read or corrupt VM memory then that would likely mean you also cannot a vTPM.
+Note that GCP Confidential Compute instances uses SEV and not SNP.
+Please see [AMD SEV-SNP:  Strengthening VM Isolation with Integrity Protection](https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf)

 ### Provision with TINK Encryption Key